-HDI is the abbreviation for high-density interconnector.
-It refer to a technology for manufacturing printed circuit boards (PCB).
-Based on traditional multi-layer printed circuit board manufacturing technology, HDI introduces a new process of foil-RCC (Resin Coated Copper) laminate, supplemented by laser drilling, horizontal/vertical PTH (Plated through Hole) wet process and other processes produced by the blind hole/multi-layer buried PCB circuit boards.
+HDI is the abbreviation for high-density interconnectors.
+It refers to technology for manufacturing printed circuit boards (PCB).
+Based on traditional multi-layer printed circuit board manufacturing technology, HDI introduces a new process of foil-RCC (Resin Coated Copper) laminate, supplemented by laser drilling, horizontal/vertical PTH (Plated Through Hole) wet process, and other processes produced by the blind hole/multi-layer buried PCB circuit boards.

 Holes less than 150um in diameter are known in the industry as microvia.
 Microvia geometry technology can improve the efficiency of circuits’ assembly and space utilization, and results in the miniaturization of electronic products.

 PCB circuit boards manufactured with this type of structure have been referred to by several different names by the practitioners of the industry.
 European and American businesses have referred to such products as SBU (Sequential Build-up) boards because the programs they are producing are structured in a sequential manner.
 As for the Japanese side, because the hole size of the technology is much smaller than its previous generation, it is called MVP (micro via process).
 Some people called boards of this type BUM (Build-up Multilayer) boards to distinguish them from traditional multi-layer boards (MLB).
 The IPC Board Association of the United States, in order to avoid confusion, proposed that such products be called HDI boards as a generic name.

 1. The trace distribution is excellent, and trace width/space can be 0.1mm or less;